 We hope you enjoy your stay with us

-Rates displayed are only an indication and will vary depending on the dates of your stay, the number of guests and the duration.
-We suggest you visit www. dayget. com. au to search live availability, find accurate rates for your stay and make a booking online.
+Rates displayed are indicative only and will vary depending on the dates of your stay, the number of guests and the duration.
+Public Holidays and Long Weekends may incur 3-4 night minimum stays.